 The founders of the company wanted to offer a hypoallergenic, more comfortable alternative to the Keeper Cup.

 They certainly succeeded with this!
 The MoonCup is one of the most popular menstrual cups in the world.
-You can check it out for yourself over on Amazon: The Mooncup.

 A Few Years Later: The Diva Cup and the Lunette Cup